 How does it work?

-A child with or without a diagnosis of a learning disability can work with an OT who explores the intrinsic problems causing the difficulties, such as visual perceptual issues, attention problems or motor skills deficits.
+A child with a diagnosis of a learning disability can work with an OT who explores the intrinsic problems causing the difficulties, such as visual perceptual issues, motor skills deficits, attention problems other executive functioning skills.
 The OT aims to improve the child’s participation in both the home and school environment.

 Steps we take.